Anant/awesome-solr/README.md

 Solr is a Web Service (REST) that provides applications API access to create and manage search indices (Collections) that behave like a NoSQL storage for Documents with Fields.
 The data saved in a collection of Solr documents can be queried using a variety of query syntaxes, most commonly the Lucene query syntax, or later dismax, or edismax.
 Solr's web server based on Jetty wraps the Lucene API with a web service so that developers and applications don't need to do the housekeeping involved in managing the index files themselves.

 A curated list of awesome [Apache Solr](http://lucene.apache.org/solr/) packages and resources.
 Maintained by Rahul Singh of [Anant](http://anant.us).
 Feel free contact me if you'd like to collaborate on this and other awesome lists.
+[Awesome Cassandra](https://github.com/Anant/awesome-cassandra) , [Awesome Solr](https://github.com/Anant/awesome-solr), [Awesome Lucene](https://github.com/Anant/awesome-lucene)

 ## Contents